-The History of Concerts in Trunch Church
+The History of Trunch Concerts

 From small beginnings with musical friends and playing three concerts a year, the project changed from friends playing music into a project to raise money for the Conservation and Restoration of the church fabric, which became a crisis when the Quinquennial Inspection of 2001 revealed two very large and growing cracks in the church tower.